puxplaying/maus/README.md

 # manjaro-update

-This Bash script was made to update and maintain a Manjaro system with Pacman and the alternative package managers - Pamac, Snap and Flatpak in a automatic manner, with as little as necessary user intervention required.
+This Bash script was made to update and maintain a Manjaro or Arch system with Pacman and the alternative package managers - Pamac, Snap and Flatpak in a automatic manner, with as little as necessary user intervention required.
 It makes use of the functionality of PacUI